checktor/keruvi/README.md

 ## Usage

 During training of Keras models, metrics can be received via Keras callbacks.
-Use custom [KeruviRemoteMonitor](model/callback/remote_monitor.py) callback to send runtime metric data to a Node server which is able to visualize current training status.
+Use custom [KeruviRemoteMonitor](model/callback/remote_monitor.py) callback to send runtime data to a Node server which is able to visualize current training status.
 Start this server as follows:

     cd server/
     npm run start

 By default, this server will be accessible through port 3000.
 Use environment variable `KERUVI_PORT` to change this behavior.

-Connect a specific Keras model to visualisation server using `KeruviRemoteMonitor`.
+Connect specific Keras model to visualisation server using `KeruviRemoteMonitor`.
 In the following example, the callback instance is configured with server URL `http://localhost:3000` and ID `boston`:

     from tensorflow.keras.models import Sequential
     from tensorflow.keras.optimizers import RMSprop

+    from callback.remote_monitor import KeruviRemoteMonitor

     # Create model.
     model = Sequential()